 “Oh,” I say.
-It’s the Rollerbladers, I think, because it is Paris, and it is Sunday night — this is important, that it is Sunday, and not Friday — and there always seem to be parades of Rollerbladers Rollerblading down the street on Sunday evening.
+It’s the Rollerbladers, I think, because it is Paris, and it is Sunday night, and there always seem to be parades of Rollerbladers Rollerblading down the street on Sunday evening.
+(This is important, that it is Sunday, November 15, and not Friday, November 13, two nights earlier, when terrorists murdered more than 100 people, three blocks from my apartment.)
 “Oh,” I say, turning, even as I’m realizing that they are not Rollerblading but running — but from what?
 From something.
+Is it happening again?
 I am turning toward A. but also, now, realizing that everyone in the café — which is packed, not a seat to be had — is up and then down and then on the floor.
 A., somehow, is under the bench, on which I am sitting — and how did that happen?
 Words cannot convey my surprise.
 OK!
 I think.
 This is the part where we all get on the floor!

 A. has wedged herself under the bench and she is pulling me underneath, with her.
 My head is under the bench, and I think: Yes, that is good, that is better than not under the bench and also Perhaps it would be better if I were entirely under the bench.
 A. and I are holding hands, even though we have only met an hour earlier: Under the bench is better, I am thinking, and we are holding hands, or one of my hands is holding her calf, so she knows where I am, and the other is pushing the lower half of my body further under the bench.
 We wait and wait and it is very quiet, I did not expect these things to be loud but neither did I expect the quiet, after the initial tumult of all the chairs and tables being overturned.
 I don’t remember anything else from being under the bench, or partway under the bench, until someone says something, loudly, in French, and quickly, which I did not understand, because although I speak French well enough to order sushi or take a train or ask the price of a magazine, I do not speak panic.